Wander Labs

 How do I get into Wander Labs? +

 It all runs inside The Wandering Pro Discord, so you join the server first.
-Show your interest there (or we reach out to someone who’d be a strong fit), then you fill out the project pitch form, which is shared inside the server and never on the website.
+Show your interest there (or we reach out to someone who’d be a strong fit), then you fill out the Quest pitch form in the quest-lobby, inside the server and never on the website.
 Saqib reviews it, and if it holds up you get a kickoff 1-on-1 to lock the scope, the Wanderer role, and your own channel to build in.
 Nobody applies cold from outside the server.

 Do I need to be an experienced builder? +